Moscow Society of Naturalists

 The tasks of the society were considered to be the development of general scientific problems of natural science, the study of the natural resources of Russia, including "the discovery of such works, which could constitute a new branch of Russian trade."

 From the very beginning of its existence, the society began organizing expeditions and excursions to study the nature of Russia and collect natural history collections.
 MOIP organized expeditions to explore Altai, the Urals, the Caucasus, Kamchatka and other regions of Russia.
 After the study, the materials of the expeditions were transferred to the corresponding museums and offices of Moscow University.
-Over time, famous travelers, researchers themselves began to send the society materials of their observations, descriptions of trips, as well as exhibits for collections (from Java, Alaska, Malaya, from Persia, Japan, Asia Minor, Brazil, etc.).
+Over time, famous travelers (researchers themselves) began to send the society materials of their observations, descriptions of trips, as well as exhibits for collections (from Java, Alaska, Malaya, Persia, Japan, Asia Minor, Brazil, etc.).
 As a result, most of the collections of the Zoological Museum of Moscow University, as well as University herbariums and mineralogical and paleontological collections of Moscow University, were collected by members of the MOIP.